-Visiting during the month of December meant that we got to see the Royal Sonesta in all of its dazzling Christmas glory.
+Visiting during December meant that we got to see the Royal Sonesta in all of its dazzling Christmas glory.
 As we entered, I couldn’t resist snapping photos among all of the decorated trees and balconies.
 We even got to experience some caroling in the lobby!
 Even if you aren’t visiting during the holidays, the courtyard is extremely picturesque.
 I can imagine visiting again during warmer weather and basking in the sun at the hotel’s pool (although, fun fact: the swimming pool is heated during the winter!).

 - Jackson Square (8 minutes walking from the Royal Sonesta)